 Communications Links with Type 1 Devices via its HAN Interface

 ESME shall be capable of establishing and maintaining Communications Links via its HAN Interface with a minimum of six Type 1 Devices (including a minimum of one PPMID).
-ESME shall be capable of supporting up to five Auxiliary Load Control Switches or HAN Connected Auxiliary Load Control Switches.
+ESME shall be capable of supporting up to five Auxiliary Controllers.

 ESME shall be capable of supporting the following types of Communications Links: